 -design of aqueducts and sewage systems;

 -prediction of extreme events (e.g. related to Tevere River flood)

 -rational use of landscapes (e.g. drainage and reclamation).

-In the curriculum in Environmental Engineering, the main research themes are: remediation of contaminated sites; mechanical characterization of the solid waste; hydrological and slope instability; planning, forecast and management of the flood events; planning, forecast and management of the atmospheric pollution; recovery, reuse and recycling of waste materials; naturalistic engineering technique; wastewater treatment and reuse; drinking water treatment; treatment and disposal of solid wastes; water pollution control.
+In the curriculum in Environmental Engineering, the main research themes are: remediation of contaminated sites; mechanical characterization of the solid waste; hydrological and slope instability; planning, forecast and management of the flood events; remote-sensing; planning, forecast and management of the atmospheric pollution; recovery, reuse and recycling of waste materials; naturalistic engineering technique; wastewater treatment and reuse; drinking water treatment; treatment and disposal of solid wastes; water pollution control.

 The Ph.D. course lasts three years, the program activities are organized into two phases:

 -the first year is mainly devoted to acquire theoretical basis and knowledge of methodologies by courses, seminars and conferences.
 A specific research topic is also selected and a supervisor, from the Academic Board, is assigned to the Ph.D. student, in order to follow him/her.
 The transition to the second year is made by a verification of the activities done.